-The Office of International Programs provides advising and assistance to Salve Regina students who wish to study abroad as part of their degree program.
+The Center for Global Education & Fellowships provides advising and assistance to Salve Regina students who wish to study abroad as part of their degree program.
 In conjunction with Salve academic departments, partner universities and affiliate program providers we offer short term, semester and year-long programs throughout the world.
 Academic prerequisites and admission requirements vary by program.
-Students wishing to pursue any of these opportunities must complete an application with the Office of International Programs.
+Students wishing to pursue any of these opportunities must complete an application with the Center for Global Education & Fellowships.
 Federal Financial Aid, institutional aid and merit scholarships are available to students enrolling in approved study abroad programs during the semester and academic year.
 Students should consult with their Study Abroad advisor as well as the Office of Financial Aid to consider their various program options and costs, to understand any adjustments to their aid packages and to explore applicable external scholarship opportunities.